Community engagement and collaboration, Recreational access

 Sport fishing

-History: Our Fish and Aquatic Conservation Program (FAC) started a fishing program in 2011 to help Anchorage youth and their caregivers foster a love for fishing and become familiar with local and public land fishing opportunities.
-In listening to youth and caregivers, we found that lack of know-how and fear of wildlife, getting lost, and water (drowning, falling/getting pulled in) are major barriers to recruiting and retaining young anglers into fishing.
-Since its inception, the program has thus grown to include coldwater and wildlife safety; map reading; basic first aid; archery; conservation topics; and fishing/hunting ethics.
+History: We started a hands-on fishing program in 2011 to help Anchorage youth get hooked on one of Alaska's favorite activities: fishing!
+In talking and listening to youth, we found that lack of know-how and fear of wildlife, getting lost, and water (drowning, falling/getting pulled in) are major barriers to recruiting and retaining young anglers into fishing.
+Since then, we've grown the program to include coldwater and wildlife safety; map reading; basic first aid; archery; fishing/hunting ethics, and other fish and wildlife topics.
 It is currently coordinated by our Alaska Office of Communications with staff and funding support from FAC, the National Wildlife Refuge System, our Alaska Migratory Birds Office, and Ecological Services.
+We work closely with the State of Alaska to offer coldwater safety.

 Fishing: Developing a skill takes practice and instruction.
 We provide the gear (fishing equipment, waders) and hands-on instruction.
 Participants learn how to fish, cook their catch, understand fishing regulations and fish identification, and be safe outdoors.
 Our strategy centers on repeat interactions with kids within and across years; building competence and competence; fun, food, and comradery, and staff consistency.
 The summer starts with simple lake fishing techniques using closed reels and bobbers and progresses into river fishing in current for trout, char and salmon using larger open reels and rods.
 We focus on helping participants overcome fear of outdoor situations through hands-on demonstrations and repetitive training in classroom and outdoor settings.
 Safety training includes cold-water safety, fording rivers, proper life jacket use, basic first aid, orienteering, filing a float plan, and being safe around wildlife like bears and moose.